 Puberty and adolescence is a time for children to become more independent (such as getting themselves to and from school).
 They may also be looking for more responsibility, such as taking on a leadership position at school, or finding a part-time job.

-These social and emotional changes show your child is forming their own identity and learning how to be an independent adult.
-They are developing their decision-making skills and learning to recognise and understand the consequences of their actions.
+These social and emotional changes are a standard milestone in a young person’s development, along with growing their decision-making skills and learning to recognise and understand the consequences of their actions.

 Teenagers and social media